naub1n/nnl/README.md

 # nnl

-nnl function allows to extrapolate SpatialLinesDataFrame A to a SpatialLinesDataFrame B by find nearest neighbors lines.
+nnl function allows to extrapolate SpatialLinesDataFrame A to a SpatialLinesDataFrame B by finding nearest neighbors lines.
 It create points along to SpatialLinesDataFrames and it find nearest points.
 Then, statistics are use to select nearest lines.

 # Install